-• TFL third instalment: £4,625 (50% of £9,250)
+TFL third instalment: £4,625 (50% of £9,250)

 Where a student suspends their studies before a liability point and informs the HE provider, but the HE provider does not notify SLC of this suspension until after the liability point (giving the effective date of suspension as occurring before the liability point) the payment made should be clawed back from the HE provider on receipt of the suspension notification.
-Please see the "Florence" example under heading 'Fees - Full-time (FT) pre-2018 cohort students' on how TFL/ FG is apportioned during claw back.
+Please see the "Florence" example under heading 'Fees - Full-time (FT) pre-2018 cohort students' Error!
+Reference source not found.
+On how TFL/ FG is apportioned during claw back.